atouloupis/Masternodes/Welcome file.md

 - Buy the necessary collateral (locked cryptocoin) needed to run the masternode.
 Choose the right exchange to do this
 - Send those coin to the wallet
 - Create a masternode in the wallet et send the exact amount needed of collateral to the masternode address (depends on the blockchain project)
-- In the debug console,
+- In the debug console of the wallet :
+	- masternode genkey

 ## Rename a file